 Get almost unlimited capabilities to analyze issues specific to your particular application, as well as automatically recognize problems typical to wide range of applications.

 New feature: UI: ability to ignore particular references in paths.
 This feature is a great aid when investigating memory leaks, because it immediately shows whether nulling particular reference eliminates the leak, and if not, which remaining references you should also consider.

-New feature: UI: Class hierarchy slave view allows to see superclasses and extending classes for given class
+New feature: UI: Class hierarchy slave view shows super and derived classes for given class

-New feature: UI: Class list has new slave view "Class statics", which allows to quickly browse static fields and constant pool references of selected class
+New feature: UI: Class list has new slave view "Class statics" for browsing static fields and constant pool references of selected class

 java.lang.Classinstances) for selected object(s)